Self-Sponsored Visa Japan: Everything You Need To Know

 How much do I need to prove for a self-sponsored visa for Japan?

 Many sources claim you must earn 200,000-300,000 yen monthly or between 2.4-3.6 million yen yearly.
-So your total income from your work must meet this threshold in order for you to self-sponsor your visa.
+However, the immigration bureau evaluates whether your income is stable and sufficient to support independent living in Japan, not a specific amount.

 Depending on your home country's tax treaty with Japan, you may not need or be unable to prove your proof of income because of tax withholding slips and contracts.
 If so, you may need to explain your situation to the tax office or talk with a tax professional.